Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

 - Though Apes are frugivores, at times they can be carnivorous.
 Monkeys are typically omnivores.

-- Chimpanzees have bigger brains than monkeys, therefore, tend to be more intelligent than monkeys.
+- Chimpanzees in Kibale Forest have bigger brains than Monkeys, therefore, tend to be more intelligent than monkeys.

 - Research proves that chimps can modify and use tools while feeding e.g. Using a stick to fetch ants from their mound, Monkeys have never been recorded using any tool.